cash2one/NFLLeague/README.md

 ```

 ###Check Out Some Project Examples!
-Here are a few examples of some of the ways that I've used NFLLeague within my own Fantasy league:
+Here are just two examples of how I have used NFLLeague to generate reports within my own Fantasy league.
+These examples highlight
+some of the features and capabilities of NFLLeague:

    Every week, I post a LIVE infographic, which I call "Weekly Matchup Showcase".
 It is a general but detailed look
    at real-time scoring, information, and statistics in a head-to-head format.
 I use APScheduler to schedule lineup